araxiaonline/Bengal-Tiger-Cave-ReMake/README.md

-So we all know the Legend of the Bengal Tiger Cave in STV.
+So we all know the Legend of the Bengal Tiger Cave in Sttrangle Thorn Vale.
 If not, [read](https://ironyca.wordpress.com/2012/07/18/myths-and-urban-legends-in-wow-the-bengal-tiger-cave/) about it here.
 Well I've made an SQL script that recreates the myth.
 I used [this video](https://www.youtube.com/watch?v=8qZeUBOQQoA) for reference.
 This was made for Trinity, it might work with some other emulators, but I wouldn't try it unless you've confirmed it does work for your database first.

 Here's what this SQL does: